mruiz7797/double-seven-guitars/docs/testing.md

 After a lot of very close checking of my code, I found [this](https://www.youtube.com/watch?v=ulM3-nRABgk&ab_channel=ByteGrad) video which pointed me to look at the JS popper that I had put in separately to the other bootstrap links.
 This extra popper was not needed and was causing this issue.
 Removing it solved the problem.

+### Changing the bootstrap version to ensure CSS validation

+I left my CSS validation right until the end and then realised the latest version of bootstrap was not validating.
+I changed it to the newest version that would validate.
+This caused my "hamburger" dropdown icon to disappear.
+I fixed this by using a font awesome icon instead and styling it to look visually pleasing.
+Another issue that arose was that clicked links or ones that were hovered over were not appearing blue so I had to target the links correctly with the colour I wanted in my stylesheet.

 ### Other small issues as mentioned in credits